Battle of Jumonville Glen: Propaganda and analysis

 Because of the inconsistent nature of the record of the action, contemporary and historical coverage of it has been easily colored by preferences for one account over another.
-Francis Parkman, for example, accepted Washington's account, and was highly dismissive of the accounts by Monceau and the Indian.
+Francis Parkman, for example, accepted Washington's account and was highly dismissive of the accounts by Monceau and the Indian.

 French authorities assembled a dossier of documents to counter British accounts of the affair.
 Entitled "Mémoire contenant le précis des faits, avec leurs pièces justificatives, pour servir de réponse aux 'Observations' envoyées par les Ministres d'Angleterre, dans les cours de l'Europe", a copy was intercepted in 1756, translated, and published as "A memorial containing a summary view of facts, with their authorities, in answer to observations sent by the English ministry to the courts of Europe".
 It used Washington's capitulation statement and other documents, including extracts of Washington's journal taken at Fort Necessity, to suggest that Washington had actually ordered the assassination of Jumonville.
-But not all Frenchmen agreed with the story: the Chevalier de Lévis called it a "so-called assassination".
+However, not all Frenchmen agreed with the story: the Chevalier de Lévis called it a "so-called assassination".
 The French story contrasted with that of the British account.
 Based on Washington's report, the British suggested that Jumonville, rather than being engaged on a diplomatic mission, was spying on them.
-Jumonville's orders included specific instructions to notify Contrecœur if the summons was read, so that additional forces might be sent if needed.
+Jumonville's orders included specific instructions to notify Contrecœur if the summons was read so that additional forces might be sent if needed.

-Historian Fred Anderson theorizes about the reasons for Tanacharison's action in the killing, and provides a possible explanation for why one of Tanacharison's men reports the event as a British killing of a Frenchman.
-Tanacharison had lost influence over some of the local tribes (specifically the Delawares), and may have thought that conflict between the British and French would bring them back under his influence as allies of the British.
-According to Parkman, after the Indians scalped the French, they sent a scalp to the Delawares, in essence offering them the opportunity to "take up the hatchet" with the British and against the French.
+Historian Fred Anderson theorizes about the reasons for Tanacharison's action in the killing and provides a possible explanation for one of Tanacharison's men reporting the event as a British killing of a Frenchman.
+Tanacharison had lost influence over some of the local tribes (specifically the Delawares) and may have thought that conflict between the British and French would bring them back under his influence as allies of the British.
+According to Parkman, after the Indians scalped the French, they sent a scalp to the Delawares and in essence offered them the opportunity to "take up the hatchet" with the British and against the French.

 Legacy

-A portion of the battlefield, along with the Great Meadows where Fort Necessity was located, has been preserved as a part of Fort Necessity National Battlefield.
+A portion of the battlefield, along with the Great Meadows, where Fort Necessity was located, has been preserved as a part of Fort Necessity National Battlefield.
 Jumonville's name has been given to a Christian retreat center near the site.
 The non-profit Braddock Road Preservation Association, named for the road General Braddock constructed to reach Fort Duquesne, sponsors research and promotes the French and Indian War history of the area.